-Anyone who has a carpet, need carpet cleaning!
+Anyone who has a carpet, needs carpet cleaning!
 HA!

-To be real, in our business, there are 2 types of people who book carpet cleaning.
+To be serious for a moment, in our business, there are 2 types of people who book carpet cleaning.

 - People that WANT to clean their carpets: They care about their health and want a sanitised carpet, that is safe for them and their family.
 Some customer just want a stain to be removed.

 - People that NEED to clean their carpets by contract.
 Sometimes the tenant is required to clean the carpets after the tenancy.
 We provide end of tenancy cleaning services that can be pricey for some, so we give a 50% discount for carpet cleaning when combined with the end of tenancy cleaning.

 We advise that if you are a tenant, you check the terms.
 You might need to professionally clean the carpets or upholstery so if you're unsure or just checking the prices, feel free to bookmark our page so you can come back when you're ready to decide.